giegi/cmp/README.md

 [![Build Status](https://travis-ci.org/appnexus/cmp.svg?branch=master)](https://travis-ci.org/appnexus/cmp)

-# GEDIDIGITAL CMP - forked from AppNexus CMP
+# GEDI DIGITAL CMP - forked from AppNexus CMP

 This is the GEDI DIGITAL custom version of the AppNexus CMP.
 This version has been certified by IAB.